MartinSchweinberger/XmuchIrE/README.md

 ## Contents:

 1. Processed and de-anonymized data is available in the **data** sub-folder (in both rda and xlsx formats).
 Please note that the original raw data couldn't be shared due to copyright issues.
-The raw data for this study was taken from the freely available Hong Kong, Phillippine, and Indian components of the [International Corpus of English](https://www.ice-corpora.uzh.ch/en.html) (see Greenbaum 1991).
+The raw data for this study was taken from the offline version of the *Corpus of Global Web-Based English* (GloWbE) [International Corpus of English](https://www.english-corpora.org/glowbe/) (see Greenbaum 1991).

 2. The **R notebooks** (*AmpHKPhiE_Part01.Rmd* and *AmpHKPhiE_Part02.Rmd*) and the **rendered html versions of the R notebooks** (*AmpHKPhiE_Part01.html* and *AmpHKPhiE_Part02.html*).